jrpotter/notebook/calculus/sequences.md

 Basic
 What is a polygonal number?
 Back: A number of pebbles that can be arranged into the shape of a regular filled polygon.
-Reference: “Triangular Number,” in _Wikipedia_, January 13, 2024, [https://en.wikipedia.org/w/index.php?title=Triangular_number](https://en.wikipedia.org/w/index.php?title=Triangular_number&oldid=1195279122).
+Reference: _Wikipedia_.
+“Triangular number.”
+June 19, 2025. [https://en.wikipedia.org/w/index.php?title=Triangular_number](https://en.wikipedia.org/w/index.php?title=Triangular_number&oldid=1296418181).
 <!--ID: 1709419325851-->
 END%%